Facts & Figures

 These statistics provide some information about the context in which Prison Fellowship works in England and Wales:

-The prison population in England and Wales stands at approx. 85k (84,405).
-We are the top incarcerator in Western Europe.
-290 people died in prison in the 12 months leading up to March 2016.
-Over a third of these deaths were the result of suicide.
+The prison population in England and Wales stands at 82,698 as of 20 July 2018, making us the top incarcerator in Western Europe.
+299 people died in prison in the 12 months leading up to March 2018.
+Nearly a quarter of these deaths were self-inflicted